 As part of the project you will work on the following questions in your chosen research area / topic:

 - What are some of the challenges that your city or region faces in terms of socio-economic / environmental /cultural or political sustainability?
 What initiatives have already been implemented, and to what effect?

 - Based on what you have found out about your own region, how do other regions in Germany/the U.S. respond to some of the challenges that you have already researched.
 Discuss some of the differences and similarities, success stories and failures in order to learn from each other.

 - For your own project, focus on one particular challenge and develop an innovative solution.
 Prepare a presentation that both experts and the general public can understand.
-Formats include but are not limited to a research paper (not to exceed 5 pages), a short film, a presentation with slights or an exhibition.
+Formats include but are not limited to a research paper, a short film, a presentation with slights or an exhibition.

 Research Areas and Topics

 Below you will find a list of areas and topics commonly mentioned in news media and research on the revival and further development of the Ruhr Area and Rust Belt region.

 Project participants are invited to choose a topic from the list below and develop an innovative solution.
 We are also open to new topic proposals, as long as the topic is relevant for the further development of at least one of the regions.

 Before the middle of the 20th century, the Ruhr Area and the Rust Belt experienced an economic boom that was largely based on heavy industries like steel production and coal mining.
 In the wake of the collapse of coal mining and steel production in the 1970s, both regions began to diversify their economies.